DirectoryTree/LdapRecord-Docs/core/v2/active-directory/users.md

 }
 ```

-> It is wise to encapsulate saving your user in a try / catch block,
+> **Important**: It is wise to encapsulate saving your user in a try / catch
-> so if it fails you can determine if the cause of failure
+> block, so if it fails you can determine if the cause of failure
 > is due to your domains password policy.

 ## Password Management